emmajanedrews/base-template/_drafts/first-quarter-market-update-for-montana-real-estate.md

 {% include youtube.html %}

-The latest numbers are in for the Flathead Valley and surrounding areas.
-Here’s what we saw in the first quarter of 2018.
+<center>The latest numbers are in for the Flathead Valley and surrounding areas.
+Here’s what we saw in the first quarter of 2018.</center>

 Today I’ve got a market report for you for the first quarter of 2018.
 The numbers are pretty similar to last year, but there’s a few exciting developments to note.